-Series of trainings were held, in organization of the MLSP and in cooperation with the International Organization for Migrations towards strengthening of the socioeconomic capacities of Roma (most of these as vocational trainings).
-MLSP started preparations for implementation of a project on employment policies for women from ethnic communities (focusing on Roma women and women from rural areas) whose implementation should start in 2011.
-First step was adoption of a National Action Plan on improvement of the social positioning of Roma women, adopted in November 2010.
+Series of trainings were held, in organization of the MLSP and in cooperation with the International Organization for Migrations towards strengthening of the socio-economic capacities of Roma (most of these as vocational trainings).
+MLSP started a project on employment policies for women from ethnic communities (focusing on Roma women and women from rural areas).